Proceedingicgrc.ub.ac.id

 Ginger contains several pungent constituents such as gingerols, shogaols, paradols, and gingerdiols [8].
 Gingerolswere identified as the major active components in fresh ginger rhizome with 6-gingerol being the most abundantconstituent [9].
 6-gingerol inhibited cell proliferation, induced apoptosis, and G1 cell-cycle arrest in humancolorectal cancer cells [10].
 As a drug candidate, various tests related to the degree of effectiveness are needed tothose compounds [11].

-One of the parameters used in drug design is whether the drug candidate compound meets the Lipinski rule of five or not [12].
+five or not [12].
 Lipinski's rule of five is a rule of thumb formulated by Christopher A. Lipinski in 1997, to evaluatethe "drug-likeness" of a chemical compound, and to allow a quick, reasonably-accurate determination as to whetheror not a molecule with interesting biactive is also likely to be an orrally available drug in humans [13].
 Simply, itdefined several rules for identifying compounds with possible poor absorption and permeability [14].
 This study aimto show 6-gingerol from Zingiberaceae as drug candidate for treatment in human prostat cancer.
 The result of thisstudy are expected to replace antiandrogens (bicalutamide and enzalutamide) with natural product fromZingiberaceae.

 International Conference on Global Resource Conservation (ICGRC)